Complete game: Career leaders

 All pitchers above are right-handed, except for Eddie Plank.
 All also played most or all of their careers before the start of the modern live-ball era of baseball, which began during the 1920 season and was fully established in 1921.
 Among pitchers whose entire careers were in the live-ball era, the all-time leader in complete games is Warren Spahn, whose total of 382 places him 21st all-time.

 Active career leaders

-Through April 9, 2022, the top 10 active players who lead MLB in career complete games were:
+Through the 2025 season, the top 10 active players who lead MLB in career complete games were: